LBHackney-IT/document-evidence-store-frontend/README.md

 To update the accepted MIME types on the frontend, navigate to [UploaderPanel.tsx](src/components/UploaderPanel.tsx) and add the MIME types to the `acceptedMimeTypes` function.
 A list of authoritative MIME types can be found on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) and [IANA](https://www.iana.org/assignments/media-types/media-types.xhtml).

+You will also need to update the relevant information for the user on the UI.
+Navigate to [FileFormatsDetails.tsx](src/components/FileFormatsDetails.tsx) and add/remove the file extensions listed in the correct element.

 ### Current accepted MIME types

 | MIME type                                                               | File extension |